Fiduciary Liability: Protecting Pension and Personal Assets

 Why are fiduciaries at risk?

 ERISA established strict standards of fiduciary conduct.
 A fiduciary must act solely in the best interests of plan participants and beneficiaries.
 A fiduciary is required to exercise care, skill, prudence and diligence in the management of an employee benefit plan.
 A fiduciary who breaches any of the responsibilities, obligations or duties set forth in ERISA is personally liable to compensate the plan for any resulting losses.
 In addition, the fiduciary must restore to the plan any profits gained through the misuse of plan assets.
-If a co-fiduciary commits a breach, the other fiduciaries can be liable if they conceal or fail to correct the problem.
+If a co-fiduciary commits a breach, the other fiduciary can be liable if they hide or fail to correct the problem.

 What are examples of allegations of breaches of fiduciary duty?